compiler-dev/llvm-rv/README.md

 https://github.com/compiler-dev/rvvtool-chain-binaries

-We support that the path of the rvvtool-chain-binaries is TOOL_CHAIN_PATH.

 You could also build these tools from the source codes by the following steps.
+Suppose that the path of the rvvtool-chain-binaries is TOOL_CHAIN_PATH.

 1. Build riscv-gnu-toolchain
 * $ git clone https://github.com/riscv/riscv-gnu-toolchain